alinxie/databricks-cli/README.rst

 Features
 ^^^^^^^^
-[] Stack Deployment and Downloading of Jobs and Workspace Notebooks and Directories [] Stack Describe functionality.
+[x] Stack Deployment and Downloading of Jobs and Workspace Notebooks and Directories

+[ ] Stack Deployment of DBFS files/directories and

+[ ] Stack Describe functionality.

+[ ] Showing Diff

 Stack Configuration Template JSON Schema
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^